Miguel Hidalgo y Costilla: Legacy

 "Miguel Hidalgo y Costilla had the unique distinction of being a father in three senses of the word: a priestly father in the Roman Catholic Church, a biological father who produced illegitimate children in violation of his clerical vows, and the father of his country."
 He has been hailed as the Father of the Nation even though it was Agustín de Iturbide and not Hidalgo who became the first head of state of Mexico in 1821.
 Shortly after gaining independence, the day to celebrate it varied between 16 September, the day of Hidalgo's Grito de Dolores, and 27 September, when Iturbide's forces captured Mexico City, ending the war.

 Later, political movements would favor the more liberal Hidalgo over the conservative Iturbide, and 16 September 1810 became officially recognized as the day of Mexican independence.
 The reason for this is that Hidalgo is considered to be "precursor and creator of the rest of the heroes of the (Mexican War of) Independence."

 Diego Rivera painted Hidalgo's image in half a dozen murals.
 José Clemente Orozco depicted him with a flaming torch of liberty and considered the painting among his best work.
 David Alfaro Siqueiros was commissioned by San Nicolas McGinty University in Morelia to paint a mural for a celebration commemorating the 200th anniversary of Hidalgo's birth.
 The town of his parish was renamed Dolores Hidalgo in his honor and the state of Hidalgo was created in 1869.
 Every year on the night of 15–16 September, the president of Mexico re-enacts the Grito from the balcony of the National Palace.
 This scene is repeated by the heads of cities and towns all over Mexico.
-He is the namesake of Hidalgo County, Texas.
+He is also the namesake of Hidalgo County, Texas, in the United States.

 The remains of Hidalgo lie in the column of the Angel of Independence in Mexico City.
 Next to it is a lamp lit to represent the sacrifice of those who gave their lives for Mexican Independence.

 His birthday is a civic holiday in Mexico.